sandialabs/spack-manager/docs/user_profiles/developers/developer_spack_minimum.md

-# Developers: What you need to know about spack
+# Developers: What you need to know about Spack

 Developers who are using Spack-Manager as their build system need to know some basic things about Spack to effectively utilize the tool.